Desertive/firefly/README.md

                         "b": 200
                     }
                 ],
+                "properties": {
-                "properties": { // Properties depending on action types "stars": 3, // Count of blinking lights which are randomly placed.
-                    "transition": 20, // Transition time from one color to another in frames "r": 0,
+                    "blinkers": 3, // Count of blinking lights which are randomly placed "transition": 20, // Transition time from one color to another in frames "steps": 20, // Optional.
+How many times blinkers are randomly placed before loop.
+                    "r": 0,
-                    "g": 0, // Fill color for non-star leds "b": 0
+                    "g": 0, // Fill color for non-blinking leds "b": 0
                 }
             }